17 Amazing Benefits Of Black Pepper For Skin, Hair, And Health

 5. Relieves Cold And Cough

-Black pepper has been used for this purpose even in the ancient Chinese medicine.
+Black pepper has been used for this purpose even in ancient Chinese medicine.
 The pepper is known to stimulate circulation and the mucous flow.
 And when you combine it with honey, the effect is enhanced – as honey works as a natural cough suppressant.

 Simply mix a teaspoon of powdered black pepper with 2 tablespoons of honey in a cup.
 Fill the cup with boiling water, cover it and let it steep for about 15 minutes.
 You can strain the drink and sip it.
 Do it thrice a day to clear congestion and sinuses.